 Geotab doesn’t directly sell its telematics solutions to clients, but partners with a reseller network to make sales.
-This makes it unique among FMS vendors, most of which will offer quotes or reach out to customers themselves (Tech.co's quotes form lets you easily gather personalized fleet tracking quotes from these vendors).
+This makes it unique among fleet management vendors, most of which will offer quotes or reach out to customers themselves (Tech.co's quotes form lets you easily gather personalized fleet tracking quotes from these vendors).
 However, Geotab still invests plenty into the final product.
 They’re responsible for the R&D and innovation, developing software, engineering hardware, and tracking engine analytics.

 Geotab sells the MyGeotab software and hardware as two separate products.
 While they can be used together as a complete fleet management system, the software’s open API allows it to be paired with hardware options from other companies and the hardware unit can similarly run other software.